aodkrisda/slimajs/README.md

 ##About safety
-* RedBean ORM so dont worry about sql injection
+* RedBean ORM on board so dont worry about sql injection
 * CsrfGuard Module included - any POST / PUT / DELETE request must have a valid token